 Diana’s ability to ‘connect’ was one of her greatest legacies, says charity boss

-Fans of Diana are likely to gather at her former home of Kensington Palace to remember the royal who died in a Paris car crash on August 31 1997.
+Fans of Diana are expected to gather at her former home of Kensington Palace to mark the anniversary of her death.

 Diana, Princess of Wales’s ability to “connect” with people remains one of her most enduring legacies a charity boss has said on the eve of the 25th anniversary of her death.